 1.)
 A realtor will market your home

 2.)
-A realtor will help you price it correctly
+A realtor will help you price Your home correctly

 Take the 5-6 homes that are most similar to yours in size, age and location and divide the list price by the square footage.
 This gives you the per square footage dollar amount that your house is worth.
-See my example in this table, the average of my comps is $317.
-This would tell you that a price somewhere between $300 and $315 per square foot is the right price.
+In my case the average per square footage price of the comps was $317.
+This told me my house was work somewhere between $300 and $315 per square foot is the right price.

 3.)
 A realtor will help you with the contracts